Huston-Tillotson University

 ROI Score: 14/100 · Poor Value

-Huston-Tillotson University, an HBCU private nonprofit in Austin, TX, scores 14 on the ROI index -- one of the lowest in this batch and a real concern given its mission importance.
+Huston-Tillotson University, an HBCU private nonprofit in Austin, TX, scores 14 on the ROI index - one of the lowest in our dataset and a real concern given its mission importance.
 Sticker tuition is $26,709, net price is $19,719.
-Median earnings at six years are $29,900, rising to $42,937 at 10 years -- the 10-year recovery is real but the early-career years are weak.
+Median earnings at six years are $29,900, rising to $42,937 at 10 years - the 10-year recovery is real but the early-career years are weak.
 The damaging numbers: median debt of $30,750 produces a 1.028 debt-to-earnings ratio (debt exceeds first-year earnings), payback period is 27.6 years, and the completion rate is just 33.9%.
 The three-year repayment rate of 50.6% is also poor.
 The earnings premium over high-school baseline is 10.1%.
 Enrollment is 1,005, Pell rate is 61%, signaling a heavy low-income enrollment that the cost structure is not adequately serving.
 HBCUs face structural underfunding that distorts these metrics; the algorithm is honest about the math but not about the cause.
 Prospective students should weigh institutional mission against the debt-load reality the data reflects.

 The data raises concerns about Huston-Tillotson University